ilovedasha/net-tac-toe/README.md

 1. Setup the server with `./server.py [host] [port]`.
    Default config is 0.0.0.0:31001.
-2. Connect the first client with `./net-tac-toe.sh host port`.
+2. Connect the first client with `./client.sh host port`.
    This will output the secret (a 16-byte string).
-3. Connect the second client with `SECRET=<secret> ./net-tac-toe.sh host port`.
+3. Connect the second client with `SECRET=<secret> ./client.sh host port`.

-**Using forkbenders.xyz**
+**Using redboot.xyz**

-0. Server is already running at forkbenders.xyz:31001
+0. Server is already running at redboot.xyz:31001
-1. Connect the first client with `./net-tac-toe.sh`
+1. Connect the first client with `./client.sh`
-2. Connect the second client with `SECRET=<secret> ./net-tac-toe.sh`
+2. Connect the second client with `SECRET=<secret> ./client.sh`

 Circle in the bottom-left corner denotes the color of your player.